ImSauce/Discord-Bot-Reels-Downloader/README.md

 Make sure these files are set up before running the bot:

-.env – Store your Discord bot token and sensitive info

-cookies.txt – Store Facebook/Instagram cookies (needed for some reels)

-config.py – Add your Discord user ID, channel ID, and settings
+.env – Store your Discord bot token and sensitive info fb_cookie.txt – Store Facebook cookies insta_cookie.txt – Store Instagram cookies config.py – Add your Discord user ID, channel ID for logging history, and channel ID's for channels that you want your bot to be active in.